top of page

 Hello!

-Carinne Mossa, Founder of It Takes a Village Special Needs Parent Coaching LLC standing in front of a brick wall and sign that reads Hey Friends
+Carinne Mossa, Founder of It Takes a Village Special Needs Parent Coaching LLC

 AS FEATURED ON